 - Cut ½" to ¾' of puff pastry from the edges.
 Brush the edge with egg white and place the cut strips on edges to form a well.

-- Brush the inside of the well with olive oil.
-Spread the grated cheese in an even layer inside the well.
-Save a bit of cheese for the top.
+- Spread the grated cheese in an even layer inside the well.
+Save a bit of cheese for the top if desired.

 Nutrition